jv112/NCT-Report-Tool/README.md

 ## Run Application Using Docker

-Install Docker Desktop if you haven't already.

 To run the application using Docker, follow these steps:

+1. Install Docker Desktop if you haven't already.

+2. Download the docker-compose.yaml file in the root folder

-1. Build the Docker image by running the following command in the project directory:
+3. Pull the Docker image by running the following command in your terminal:
+    ```bash
+    docker pull jv112/nct
     ```

-    docker build -t nct-report-tool .
+4. Start the application using Docker Compose by running the following command in your terminal:
+    ```bash
+    docker compose up
     ```

-2. Once the image is built, you can run the container using the following command:
-    ```
-    docker run -p 8080:80 nct-report-tool
-    ```
+5. Open your browser and navigate to `http://localhost:3000/` to access the application.

+## Development server

-3. Open your browser and navigate to `http://localhost:8080/` to access the application running inside the Docker container.
+5. Open your browser and navigate to `http://localhost:4200/` to access the application.
+The application will automatically reload if you change any of the source files.

-## Development Server

-To run the application locally, follow these steps:

-1. Install the required dependencies by running `npm install` in the project directory.
 2. Start the development server by running `ng serve`.
 3. Open your browser and navigate to `http://localhost:4200/` to access the application.
 The application will automatically reload if you change any of the source files.